mila-iqia/ptera/OLD-README.md

 $ python script.py --n 15
 ```

-* Ptera will look for any variable annotated with the specified tag within `@ptera` functions that are accessible from `main`.
+* Ptera will look for any variable annotated with the specified tag within `@tooled` functions that are accessible from `main`.
   * There is no need to pass an options object around.
 If you need to add an argument to any function in any file, you can just plop it in there and ptera should find it and allow you to set it on the command line.
   * You can declare multiple CLI arguments in multiple places with the same name.
 They will all be set to the same value.
 * The comment right above the declaration of the variable, if there is one, is used as documentation.